Updated: Dec 9, 2025 | Source: 2022-2026 Question Pool | Topic: T3C

 Memory Aid

-Real-World Application
+Real-World Example

 During a summer afternoon, you're monitoring 6 meters and suddenly hear stations from 800 miles away coming in strong.
 This is sporadic E - temporary intense ionization in the E layer is refracting 6-meter signals, allowing contacts far beyond normal range.
 The opening might last minutes or hours, then disappear.
 This is the 'magic' of 6 meters and why it's called the 'magic band' - sporadic E can make the impossible possible.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Sporadic E, VHF propagation, 10/6/2 meters, Beyond horizon
+Sporadic E VHF propagation 10/6/2 meters Beyond horizon

 Verified Content

-Question from official FCC Technician Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Technician Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the T3C topic.